mnlipp/VM-Operator/manager.md

 kubectl apply -f https://github.com/mnlipp/VM-Operator/raw/main/deploy/crds/vms-crd.yaml
 ```

+The example above uses the CRD from the main branch.
+This is okay if
+you apply it once.
+If you want to preserve the link for automatic
+upgrades, you should use a link that points to one of the release branches.

 The next step is to create a namespace for the manager and the VMs, e.g.
 `vmop-demo`.